-In May 2011, the FASB issued an additional update that amended fair value measurements and disclosures.
-This amendment provides that the inputs and measures used to value assets that fall within Level 3 of the valuation hierarchy be quantitatively presented along with enhanced descriptions of valuation techniques utilized for these assets.
+Recently Issued Accounting Pronouncements- In May 2011, the FASB issued an additional update that amended fair value measurements and disclosures.
+This amendment provides that the inputs and measures used to value assets that fall within Level 3 of the valuation hierarchy be quantitatively presented in a tabular format along with enhanced descriptions of valuation techniques utilized for these assets.
 Application is required prospectively for interim and annual periods beginning after December 15, 2011.
-The adoption of this guidance is not expected to have a material impact to the Plan's financial statements.
+The adoption of this guidance did not have a material impact to the Plan's financial statements.

 Valuation of Investments-The Plan's investments are stated at fair value.
 Securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the Plan year.
 Mutual funds are stated at quoted market prices which represent the net asset value of shares held by the Plan at year-end.
+Interest-bearing deposits are valued at carrying value, which approximates fair value.
 The fair value per unit of investments in the common/collective trust is determined by the fund's trustee based on the fair value of the underlying securities within the fund.